What is a total hip resurfacing?

 - Although the hip resurfacing surgery requires a larger incision than traditional hip replacement, it usually has a faster recovery because less bone is removed.
 Patients are up and walking within a couple of days and discharged quicker from the hospital.

 - Hip resurfacings are mechanical parts that wear out over time, usually between 10 and 20 years after the procedure.
 If your hip implant fails, you may need another procedure called a revision.
 But since hip resurfacing removes less bone than a traditional hip replacement, many surgeons believe it is easier to change out implants that fail.

 - Some studies have shown that walking patterns are more normal after hip resurfacing compared to traditional hip replacement.

 - It is usually harder for a patient who’s had hip resurfacing to dislocate their hip, since the size of the ball is larger than in a traditional hip replacement.

 The surgeon makes an incision (cut) in your thigh at the hip joint.
-The femoral head is taken out of the socket, and then it is trimmed using special power tools.
-A metal cap is cemented on top of the femoral bone.
+The femoral head is dislocated from the socket.
+The head is trimmed using special power tools.
+A metal cap is cemented on top of the femoral head.

-After your operation, you will be taken to a recovery room and watched by nurses as you come out of anesthesia.
-Most people leave the hospital after 1 to 4 days.
+After your operation, you will be taken to a recovery room and monitored by nurses as you come out of anesthesia.

 It will take time to heal and regain strength in your leg muscles.
 However, many people can get back to their regular activity level about 6 weeks after surgery.

 Most patients can go home 1-4 days after surgery.
-Your doctor may instruct you to start walking and putting weight on the leg right away, but you may also need a walker, crutches, or a cane at first.
+Your doctor may instruct you to start walking and putting weight on the leg right away.
+You may need a walker, crutches, or a cane at first.